kanell21/Meltdown/README.md

 FOR EDUCATIONAL AND INFORMATIONAL PURPOSES ONLY.

 I am not responsible for any loss or damages from the use of this in any way.

+Never gonna give you up!
+Never gonna melt you down !